Take a Family History Vacation to Our Beautiful Area!

 For those of you researching Iron County, the following information may be helpful.
 Iron County, named for its abundant iron ore, was established in February of 1857.
 It was formed from parts of Washington, Wayne, St. Francois, Madison and Reynolds County.
 Again, if you are unsuccessful researching only in Iron County, we suggest that you search these counties as well for the information you are seeking.
 Please take our website tour of historic towns, villages and settlements in Iron County that we feel will assist you in your research.

 Once again, we are grateful to the many dedicated people in our area who have spent countless hours and tremendous energy compiling the information for our communities.
-Stop by Whistle Junction, the home of the Iron County Historical Society and Museum for assistance in researching your family roots in Iron County.
+Stop by the Arcadia Valley Visitor’s Center, the home of the Iron County Historical Society and Museum for assistance in researching your family roots in Iron County.
 They are located on Hwy.
 21 in Arcadia, MO.

 You may also write to the Historical Society and visit the website: